Comedy legend Jim Carrey found himself in hot water with Twitter users after an appearance on Irish chat star Graham Norton’s BBC show.

 Fans took exception to a conversation between Carrey and Australian star Margot Robbie, in which Carrey appeared to suggest that Robbie’s success was due to her looks rather than her talent.

-The pair were on the show to promote their respective upcoming movies – Carrey with Sonic the Hedgehog and Robbie with Birds of Prey.
+The pair were on the show to promote their respective 2020 movies – Carrey with Sonic the Hedgehog and Robbie with Birds of Prey.